In March and April each year, tens of thousands of prospective college and graduate students anxiously wait for acceptance into their top schools.

 “People are understandably concerned about making the right decision.
 And it’s stressful because there are so many factors that matter,” Jarvis said.
 “I think that people need to consider their own goals and desires.”

-And Jarvis pointed out one other factor when considering prestige versus practical.
+And Jarvis pointed out one other factor when considering private universities versus public colleges.

 “It can be easier,” she said, “to distinguish yourself sometimes on a smaller campus or at a campus that is less competitive.”